sanjaybasu/healthcare-ai-equity/_chapters/chapter_28_continual_learning.md

 ### Practical Considerations for Healthcare

 When applying regularization-based continual learning in healthcare, several practical considerations arise.
-First, the choice of regularization strength $$\lambda$$ critically affects the stability-plasticity tradeoff.
-High values of $$\lambda$$ strongly preserve previous knowledge but limit the model's ability to adapt to new patterns.
+First, the choice of regularization strength $\lambda$ critically affects the stability-plasticity tradeoff.
+High values of $\lambda$ strongly preserve previous knowledge but limit the model's ability to adapt to new patterns.
 Low values allow greater plasticity but risk catastrophic forgetting.
 In healthcare, this tradeoff has direct implications for patient safety: too much stability may prevent the model from learning important new clinical patterns, while too much plasticity may cause the model to forget rare but critical diagnoses.

 Second, computational costs must be considered.
 Computing Fisher information matrices, path integrals of gradients, or output sensitivities all add overhead to the training process.
 For large models commonly used in medical imaging or clinical NLP, these computations can be substantial.
 Efficient approximations, such as diagonal Fisher information matrices or sampling-based estimation, become necessary for practical deployment.